-HOW TO CHOOSE THE RIGHT FOOD CATERER FOR YOUR EVENT
+CHOOSING THE RIGHT CATERER FOR YOUR EVENT FOOD

 - Decide if you want full or partial catering services.
 This is actually a fairly big deal, since while most caterers are open to providing partial service, not all of them are.
 If you're considering partial service catering, the first question you ask any potential food caterer should be whether they provide that service or not.
 There's more to an event than food.
 Make sure you know who will be responsible for:

 - Cooking the food.

 - Plates and utensils.